-The 2021 Audit Committee was comprised of:
+The 2022 Audit Committee was comprised of:

-Member Relevant Education & Experience Bruce Pennock, CA Bruce has extensive experience in providing audit, accounting and business advisory services to large family-owned enterprises, private equity-backed organizations and publicly traded entities.
-Prior to Chair Member since 2021 founding Pennock Acheson NIelsen Devaney LLP in 1995, Bruce was a partner with the international accounting firm of Deloitte, where he served as Independent director for 15 years, served on three of the firms strategic planning committees and chaired the Canadian firms Consumer Products Committee.
+Member Relevant Education & Experience Bruce Pennock, CA Chair Member since 2021 Bruce has extensive experience in providing audit, accounting and business advisory services to large family-owned enterprises, private equity-backed organizations and publicly traded entities.
+Prior to founding Pennock Acheson NIelsen Devaney LLP in 1995, Bruce was a partner with the international accounting firm of Deloitte, where he served as Independent director for 15 years, served on three of the firms strategic planning committees and chaired the Canadian firms Consumer Products Committee.
 Financially Literate As a member of the Institute of Chartered Accountants of Alberta, Bruce has sat on both the Canadian Institute's Auditing Standards Committee and the Provincial institute's committee dealing with financial reporting for Credit Unions.
 He has a Bachelor of Commerce from the University of Alberta and a CA designation from the Alberta Institute of Chartered Accountants.
-Catherine Roozen Member since 2007 Ms. Roozen is a graduate of the University of Alberta where she served as a Governor from 1998 to 2005.
-Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Independent Foundation Ltd. Ms. Roozen currently serves as a director of EPCOR Utilities and was previously a Financially Literate director of Corus Entertainment.
-Ralph Young Mr. Young retired from Melcor Developments as Chief Member since 2021 Executive Officer in 2013 after serving Melcor for 42 years in a number of management and executive positions.
-Mr. Young received a Master of Business Independent Administration from the University of Alberta in 1973.
-He serves as Chair of Melcor REIT.
-He has also served Financially Literate on the Boards and Audit committees of several public and private organization and not-for-profit foundations.
-He was the Chancellor of the University of Alberta from 2012 - 2016.
+Catherine Roozen Ms. Roozen is a graduate of the University of Alberta Member since 2007 where she served as a Governor from 1998 to 2005.
+Since 1981, she has been a Director and the Corporate Secretary of Cathton Investments Ltd. and The Allard Independent Foundation Ltd. Ms. Roozen currently serves as a director of EPCOR Utilities and was previously a director of Corus Entertainment Financially Literate director of Corus Entertainment.
+Janet Riopel, ICD.D Ms. Riopel is the President & CEO of TREYL Member since 2022 Communications Inc. She has deep roots in the Edmonton business community and considerable experience in managing complex, multi-stakeholder Independent projects.
+Most recently, Ms. Riopel was the President & CEO of the Edmonton Chamber of Commerce.
+Ms. Riopel was a recipient of both the Queen's Platinum and Golden Jubilee medals.
+Financially Literate